Tangol/Osclass-Locations/README.md

 Note: If you encounter an error with 'max execution time' reached, check your hosting PHP settings and increase time to maximum.
 Big locations like USA may take a few minutes to be imported.

+PS: The locations names are in English, so you may edit them according to your preference.

 *Special thanks to navjottomer and OsclassPoint*